marksteele/serverless-image-resizer-service/README.md

 During the initial warm-up period, cloudfront will have cached 302 redirect responses (for up to an hour so I'm told), after which everything will go through Cloudfront #1.
 This should effectively limit calls to API gateway to a single time when generating previously un-resized images.

+# Closing thoughts

+This was really a hack due to the fact that API gateway does not support returning binary reponses.
+I'm hoping they can fix this soon, which would eliminate the redirects in this type of approach as well as the need for multiple cloudfront instances.